 Recent studies have shown that increased employee productivity is inextricably linked to employee health.
 Employees are encouraged to get up and exercise throughout their workday to reduce issues like headaches and tension.
 Wearable technology provides even more opportunities to improve employee health.

 Fitbit and similar workout watches are becoming increasingly common among corporations with wellness-centered company cultures.
 Such devices can track employee heart rates, remind employees when they need to get up and stretch a bit, and even be used in corporate exercise challenges to help boost employee motivation.

 While the overall impact on health is positive, all that technology, from your smartwatch to your wireless headphones, produces electromagnetic fields (EMF), and employees might be concerned about them.
-Businesses should always address concerns about new tech, instead of dismissing them.
-A simple explanation that there are standards in place that ensure those fields are still in the harmless range that will often be enough.
+Businesses should always address concerns about new tech instead of dismissing them.
+A simple explanation is that there are standards in place that ensure those fields are still in the harmless range that will often be enough.
 Also, letting everyone know that all the tech at the office is checked to be within those limits will make everyone rest easy.

 Wearable tech security concerns

 One thing that you have to keep in mind with wearable tech for corporate use is that all these devices will be connected to your internal network and have access to data.
 This means that they are a potential threat to the system.
 Hackers often use wearables as point-of-entry devices, so when choosing wearables, always check their safety features too.

 Wearable tech to become more prevalent in the future.